oxfordroadmapping/country-profiles-clean-up-zh_hant/world/world.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 840.736 million (2022 est.)
+- `總訂閱數`: 840.736 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 11 (2022 est.)
+- `每100名居民訂閱數`: 11 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 8.361 billion (2022 est.)
+- `總訂閱數`: 8.361 billion (2022 est.)
-- `subscriptions per 100 inhabitants`: 108 (2022 est.)
+- `每100名居民訂閱數`: 108 (2022 est.)

 ### 電信系統
-- `general assessment`: Information, Communications, and Technology (ICT) is tied to economic growth; business, trade, and foreign direct investment are all based on effective sources of ICT, and development of ICT flourishes with a vigorous economy, open trade, and sound regulation; some 2020 estimates point to a digital economy worth $11.5 trillion globally, equivalent to 15.5% of global GDP (with ICT growing 2.5 times faster than global GDP over the past 15 years); 2020 reports indicate about 7.7 billion global mobile broadband subscriptions, rising from 3.3 billion in five years, and over 1.1 billion fixed broadband subscribers, up from 830 million in 2015
+- `總體評估`: Information, Communications, and Technology (ICT) is tied to economic growth; business, trade, and foreign direct investment are all based on effective sources of ICT, and development of ICT flourishes with a vigorous economy, open trade, and sound regulation; some 2020 estimates point to a digital economy worth $11.5 trillion globally, equivalent to 15.5% of global GDP (with ICT growing 2.5 times faster than global GDP over the past 15 years); 2020 reports indicate about 7.7 billion global mobile broadband subscriptions, rising from 3.3 billion in five years, and over 1.1 billion fixed broadband subscribers, up from 830 million in 2015
-- `international`: *economic impact* - telecommunications has been and continues to be one of the world’s fastest growing markets; countries and firms are transitioning from analog to digital broadcasting, increasing automation capabilities and applications, adopting more high-definition technologies, and converting to digital channels  broadcasting typically refers to transmission of information to all devices in a network without any acknowledgment by the receivers; data-processing parts and accessories includes many supporting elements to broadcasting equipment, such as monitors, keyboards, printers, etc.
+- `國際的`: *economic impact* - telecommunications has been and continues to be one of the world’s fastest growing markets; countries and firms are transitioning from analog to digital broadcasting, increasing automation capabilities and applications, adopting more high-definition technologies, and converting to digital channels  broadcasting typically refers to transmission of information to all devices in a network without any acknowledgment by the receivers; data-processing parts and accessories includes many supporting elements to broadcasting equipment, such as monitors, keyboards, printers, etc.

 ### 網際網路使用者
-- `total`: 5.3 billion (2022 est.)
+- `總計`: 5.3 billion (2022 est.)
-- `percent of population`: 66% (2022 est.)
+- `佔人口比例`: 66% (2022 est.)
 **top ten countries by Internet usage (in millions)**:  854 China; 560 India; 293 United States; 171 Indonesia; 149 Brazil; 123 Nigeria; 119 Japan; 116 Russia; 96 Bangladesh; 88 Mexico (2023)

 ### 寬頻網路—固定訂閱
-- `total`: 1.33 billion (2021 est.) note - the number of fixed broadband subscriptions has been higher than that of fixed telephony since 2017
+- `總計`: 1.33 billion (2021 est.) note - the number of fixed broadband subscriptions has been higher than that of fixed telephony since 2017
-- `subscriptions per 100 inhabitants`: 18 (2022 est.)
+- `每100名居民訂閱數`: 18 (2022 est.)

 ### 來文—註釋
 **note 1**:  the development of formal postal systems may be traced back thousands of years; the earliest documented organized courier service for the dissemination of written dispatches was set up by the pharaohs of Ancient Egypt (ca. 2400 B.C.); the invention of a true postal system organized for delivery of post to citizens is credited to Ancient Persia (6th century B.C.); other credible early postal services are those of Ancient India (Mauryan Empire, 4th century B.C.) and Ancient China (Han Dynasty, 3rd century B.C.)   **note 2**: data centers consist of a dedicated space within a building or a group of buildings used to house computing resources and other components, such as telecommunications and storage systems; the ongoing worldwide boom in data generation is responsible for the mushrooming of data centers; the three largest data center facilities by area as of the first half of 2022 are:  1. the China Telecom data center located in the Inner Mongolia Information Park, Hohhot, China, reportedly covers 1 million sq m (10.7 million sq ft); the largest Internet data center in the world, it has over 50% market share in China, with an extensive network of over 400 data centers located in prime regions in mainland China and overseas markets  2. the China Mobile data center located in the Inner Mongolia Information Park, Hohhot, China, covers 720,000 sq m (7.7 million sq ft); it is one of the world's biggest cloud-computing data centers  3. the Citadel data center owned by US-based Switch, in Reno, Nevada, covers 670,000 sq m (7.2 million sq ft); called the world’s largest technology ecosystem, the facility runs on 100% renewable (solar and wind) energy (2021)